Yashskamble/Supreme-app/README.md

 Testing wasn't implemented due to the limited timeframe but can be added using:

 - **Unit Tests:** React Testing Library + Jest
-- **E2E Tests:** Cypress or Playwright for full interaction testing

 ---